leftfield-geospatial/orthority/README.md

 ### [batch_recompress](scripts/batch_recompress.bat)
 An auxiliary (windows) batchfile script to recompress images matching a wildcard, using DEFLATE compression.

 If necessary, this script can be used to address the incompatibility of `conda`'s `gdal` package with 12bit jpeg compressed tiffs sometimes used by [NGI](http://www.ngi.gov.za/index.php/what-we-do/aerial-photography-and-imagery).
 [OSGeo4W](https://trac.osgeo.org/osgeo4w/) with `gdal` is required.
-DEFLATE compressed tiffs can then be processed with [`simple-ortho`](#simple-ortho).
+Recompressed tiffs can then be processed with [`simple-ortho`](#simple-ortho).

 Run ```batch_recompress``` without arguments to get help.